bchcohenlab/academic-kickstart/content/authors/tabitha-hacker/_index.md

 ---
 # Display name
-title: "Juliana Wall, BA"
+title: "Tabitha Hacker, BA"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Juliana Wall"
+- Name "Tabitha Hacker"

 # Is this the primary user of the site?
 superuser: false